USDA-SCINet/scinet-site/README.md

-## Site Contributions
+# Site Contributions

 These are the instructions for how to contribute to the SCINet USDA webpage if you have been contacted to contribute.

 There are a few ways to do this.

 1. Using Github pull requests (preferred).
-Must have USDA SSO.
 2. Edit online in github.
 3. Send your markdown file to [Moe Richert](moe.richert@usda.gov)